Business history: Africa

 There is a growing body of work of business history in Africa.
 In one of the recent works Ebimo Amungo chronicled the birth, growth and contributions of indigenous African multinationals to the economic development of Africa with his book "The Rise of the African Multinational Enterprise".

+Academic associations

+A number of learned societies and networks coordinate conferences, journals, and research training in business history: